milosolutions/mmigrations/README.md

 * run the plugin installer: `./sqlitesee_install.sh`.
 If you have Qt source code somewhere, you can provide it as first argument.
 If not, the installer will automatically download it for you
+* on Windows, the first argument has to be MSVC version (2017 or 2019, etc.), then the (optional) path to Qt source code.
+To run the script on Windows, use git bash (installed when you install `git` on Windows)
 * inspect the output to make sure all went well

 Inside your Qt installation, you should now have `libqsqlitesee.so` plugin.